 Apr 22, 2011|

-Your backpack is probably already stuffed to the brim, but if you have a few square inches to spare, consider packing a South America travel book that is time-tested and beloved by generations of travelers before you.
-Whether you’re hiking Patagonia, heading out on a railway tour of South America, or just wanting to brush up on your knowledge of Inca history and culture, here are the top 10 South America travel books that we recommend.
+Your suitcase is probably already stuffed to the brim, but if you have a few square inches to spare, consider packing a South America travel book that is time-tested and beloved by generations of travelers before you.
+Whether you’re hiking Patagonia, heading out on a railway tour of South America, or just wanting to brush up on your knowledge of Inca history and culture, here are the top South American travel books that we recommend.

 Mentioned in this article